Carpenter Gothic

-Carpenter Gothic, also sometimes called Carpenter's Gothic or Rural Gothic, is a North American architectural style-designation for an application of Gothic Revival architectural detailing and picturesque massing applied to wooden structures built by house-carpenters.
+Carpenter Gothic, also sometimes called Carpenter's Gothic or Rural Gothic, is a North American architectural style an application of Gothic Revival architectural detailing and picturesque massing applied to wooden structures built by house-carpenters.
 The abundance of North American timber and the carpenter-built vernacular architectures based upon it made a picturesque improvisation upon Gothic a natural evolution.
 Carpenter Gothic improvises upon features that were carved in stone in authentic Gothic architecture, whether original or in more scholarly revival styles; however, in the absence of the restraining influence of genuine Gothic structures, the style was freed to improvise and emphasize charm and quaintness rather than fidelity to received models.
 The genre received its impetus from the publication by Alexander Jackson Davis of Rural Residences and from detailed plans and elevations in publications by Andrew Jackson Downing.

 History

 Carpenter Gothic houses and small churches became common in North America in the late nineteenth century.
 Additionally during this time, Protestant followers were building many Carpenter Gothic churches throughout the midwest, northeast, and some areas in the south of the US.
 This style is a part of the Gothic Revival movement.
-For example. these structures adapted Gothic elements, such as pointed arches, steep gables, and towers, to traditional American light-frame construction.
+For example, these structures adapted Gothic elements, such as pointed arches, steep gables, and towers, to traditional American light-frame construction.
 The invention of the scroll saw and mass-produced wood moldings allowed a few of these structures to mimic the florid fenestration of the High Gothic.
 But in most cases, Carpenter Gothic buildings were relatively unadorned, retaining only the basic elements of pointed-arch windows and steep gables.
 Probably the best known example of Carpenter Gothic is the house in Eldon, Iowa, that Grant Wood used for the background of his famous painting American Gothic.